Call Now 24/7 - Free Consultation! 844-686-5397

 Of course, after an accident, the first priority is your health.
 But, to the extent you can, you should try to photograph the scene of the accident.
 This means you should take pictures of the car that hit you, the intersection or part of the road on which the accident happened, and the damage done to your bike and the other vehicle.
 If your accident was caused by something in the road, for example, a large tree branch or a fallen sign or light pole, be sure to photograph it.

-Take a picture of where your bike ended up after the accident as well as any injuries.
-Again, assuming you can, you should photograph your injuries at the scene of the accident, later when you seek medical care, and again when you return home and the full extent of your physical injuries (like bruises) are more visible.
+Take a picture of where your bike ended up after the accident, as well as any injuries.
+Again, assuming you can, you should photograph your injuries at the scene of the accident, later when you seek medical care, and again when you return home, so that the full extent of your physical injuries (like bruises) is more visible.

 Don’t stop at pictures.
 Feel free to take a video.
 Remember, quality over quantity.
 You want to be able to use these pictures to recreate what happened.